mecid/mecid.github.io/_posts/2019-08-14-building-barchart-with-shape-api-in-swiftui.md

 ```

 #### Ready to use shapes
-We discussed how to draw custom shapes, but most of the time, it is enough to apply ready to use shapes provided by *SwiftUI*. *SwiftUI* offers shapes like *Circle, Capsule, Rectangle*, etc. We can easily use them to build *BarChart* in *SwiftUI*.
+We discussed how to draw custom shapes, but most of the time, it is enough to apply ready to use shapes provided by SwiftUI.
+SwiftUI offers shapes like *Circle, Capsule, Rectangle*, etc. We can easily use them to build *BarChart* in SwiftUI.
 Let's start by describing the Bar data model.

 ```swift
 struct Legend: Hashable {